simbo1905/thinbus-srp-js/README.md

 ## Recommendations

 * Use Thinbus SRP over HTTPS.
-Configure your webserver to mark session cookies as secure to prevent accident use of `HTTP`.
+Configure your webserver to mark session cookies as secure to prevent accident use of HTTP.
 If your customers use a company supplied computer going via a corporate web proxy then HTTPS may be [decrypted and monitored](http://security.stackexchange.com/questions/63304/how-can-my-employer-be-a-man-in-the-middle-when-i-connect-to-gmail).
 HTTPS may be compromised due to things like [bad certs in the wild](http://nakedsecurity.sophos.com/2013/12/09/serious-security-google-finds-fake-but-trusted-ssl-certificates-for-its-domains-made-in-france/).
 HTTPS may be compromised by bugs or misconfigurations such as [Heartbleed](http://en.wikipedia.org/wiki/Heartbleed).
 HTTPS alone cannot protected against leaking passwords into error messages in your webserver logs.
 SRP over HTTPS is much safer than either used alone.
-* Use a custom large safe prime number `N`. **Tip:** Check on the browsers and hardware you are targeting that the math runs fast enough for a good user experience for your chosen bit length. * Make the salt column in the database `not null` and add a uniqueness constraint.
+* Use a custom large safe prime number `N`. **Tip:** Check on the browsers and hardware you are targeting that the math runs fast enough for a good user experience for your chosen bit length.
+* Make the salt column in the database `not null` and add a uniqueness constraint.
 * Use symmetric encryption with a key only visible at the webserver to encrypt the verifier `v` value within the database.
 This protects against off-site database backups being used in an offline dictionary attack against `v`.
 * Add `onkeyup` event handlers which advance the random stream if you allow thinbus to work in browswers which dont have the `WebCryptoAPI` secure random number APIs (which is the default behavior - see the footnote on random numbers below).
 * Consider protect the login form target with a CSRF token which forces an attacker to actual load the login form to be able to post a proof-of-password.
 This will slow down an online dictionary attack by forcing that the attacker acturally loads the login page to get a fresh CSRF token for every login attempt.